Careers360 Logo

 How to build strong basics in Algebra equations

-To build a strong foundation, first learn the basic concepts from the NCERT classes 11 and 12.
-Start with very basic questions and increase the difficulty level gradually.
+To build a solid base, first learn the basic concepts from the NCERT classes 11 and 12.
+Begin with very basic questions, and then increase the difficulty level bit by bit, gradually.

 Shortcuts and time-saving tricks for CAT Quant

-After building a strong foundation on the topics, the next step is to learn the shortcuts and time-saving techniques.
-For this, learn some effective calculation methods with the help of Vedic Maths.
+Once you have a strong foundation on the topics, the next step is to pick up shortcuts and time-saving techniques.
+Here, try learning effective calculation methods, with help from Vedic Maths.

 Formula sheet for quick revision